Zhen-Dong/HAWQ/tvm_benchmark/README.md

 * For the auto-tuning module: `pip3 install --user tornado psutil xgboost`

-## Instructions to run TVM inference and debug it
+## Run TVM inference
 1. Create a new directory named "data" under tvm_test.

+2. Conduct quantization-aware training (QAT) to get quantized model and put it in the "data" directory. \
-2. Download the reference pytorch data from https://drive.google.com/drive/folders/1gkhqaeklP0n8QS_72q0YOrbbEw2OF3Sz?usp=sharing into the newly created folder.
+Or download the quantized pytorch model from https://drive.google.com/drive/folders/1gkhqaeklP0n8QS_72q0YOrbbEw2OF3Sz?usp=sharing into the newly created folder.
 The files can each be downloaded directly from the Google Drive into the Google Cloud VM using `wget` by following the steps [here](https://medium.com/@acpanjan/download-google-drive-files-using-wget-3c2c025a8b99):
-* Right click on the file to download and then choose **Share**.
-* Make sure the share options are set to **Anyone on the internet with this link can view**.
-Press **Copy link** and paste it somewhere to view.
+* Press **Copy link** and paste it somewhere to view.
 * Run the following command, replacing FILEID with the id in the shared link and FILENAME with the name of the file.
 ~~~~
     wget --load-cookies /tmp/cookies.txt "https://docs.google.com/uc?export=download&confirm=$(wget --quiet --save-cookies /tmp/cookies.txt --keep-session-cookies --no-check-certificate 'https://docs.google.com/uc?export=download&id=FILEID' -O- | sed -rn 's/.*confirm=([0-9A-Za-z_]+).*/\1\n/p')&id=FILEID" -O FILENAME && rm -rf /tmp/cookies.txt